 What is AI-generated content?

-AI-generated content is crafted by analyzing online data from existing content and summarizing it as a human writes.
+Artificial intelligence-generated content is crafted by analyzing online data from existing content and summarizing it as a human writes.
 To do this, AI-generated content mimics human-created writing through natural language generation (NLG) technology.

 AI-generated content creation in marketing has been rumored for quite some time, but its emergence has been slow.
 This changed in 2018 when OpenAI released the Generative Pre-trained Transformer (GPT).
 Now it is possible to generate large amounts of sophisticated AI-generated text using the GPT tool by only inputting a small amount of content.